bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

-I watched this daily distant dance, where as if in a trance, people of their own volition sought to be and struggle home at evensong, one morose day, early spring.
+I watched this daily distant dance, where as if in a trance, people of their own volition emptied themselves without omission, and struggle home at evensong, that morose day, early spring.

+The city paid seasons no mind, singular in its